zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

     # pkgadd -u bash#5.0.18-1.pkg.tar.gz

 This replaces the installed package.
 If the package is not installed, it will return an error.
 You can even "upgrade" to an older version.

 Files that should not be upgraded (based on `/etc/pkgadd.conf`) are placed in `/var/lib/pkg/rejected/`.

-##### 6.3.1.4.
+##### 6.3.1.3.
 Removing a Package

 To remove a package, use `pkgrm(8)` followed by the package name:

     # pkgrm bash

 This removes all files owned by the package without confirmation.
-Be cautious!
+**Be cautious!**

-##### 6.3.1.5.
+##### 6.3.1.4.
 Inspecting Packages

 Use `pkginfo(1)` to get information about packages.